 “Brenton, I’m swamped today, as you might imagine.
 What’s this about?”

-“We have two clients, Colby and Tillie Cottrel, owners of a company for which we provide corporate legal services, contact us a few minutes ago.
+“We have two clients, Colby and Tillie Cottrel, owners of a company for which we provide corporate legal services, who contacted us a few minutes ago.
 They asked me to reach out to you to say that they will fund any bail money required for your client, the woman known as the Chicago Angel.
 Currently, their corporate cash reserves are about one million dollars.”

 “Who are these people, Brenton?”